ronreiter/ports/README.md

 ## Introduction
 **Ports** is a streamlined Mac application designed to enhance your network management experience.
-Written in Python, this open-source tool provides a real-time overview of all local ports, allowing you to quickly identify and manage the applications using them.
+Written in Python, this open-source tool provides a real-time overview of all local ports, allowing you to quickly identify and manage the applications using them, right from your Mac's menu bar.

 Whether you're a developer, network administrator, or just curious about your system's network connections, Ports offers a user-friendly interface to monitor and control your local ports efficiently.